infoshareacademy/jfdzr3-projects-cheater-games/README.md

 2. Character View Page

    - check statistics of logged in user
+   - view of extra quality weapons gained during succesfull huntings

+3. Hunting

+   - user can choose difficulty level of battle
+   - there are also three paths that user can follow
+   - on selection of path user starts fighting with monster showing up on their way
+   - after winning the fight user gains extra quality weapon or expierence points
+   - in case of lost fight user can quest for another monster

-3. Global chat & private chat between users
+4. Global chat & private chat between users

    - on the chat page you can search for user you'd like to text and start a conversation
-   - you can also go to chat with a selected user
+   - you can also go to chat with other players in global chat

-4. Store
+5. Store

-   - Adding items to the shopping cart
+   - purchasing basic armory from merchant Mirek store (\*extra quality weapons only gained during succesfull hunting)
-   - Sell items from your inventory
+   - selling all items from user's inventory

-5. Admin Panel
+6. Admin Panel

+   - admins add new weapons using designed template

 <br>